irahorecka/python-craigslist-meta/README.rst

 Examples
 --------

-Find cars and trucks for sale from around the world.
-(Note: you must have ``python-craigslist`` installed for this example)
+Find cars and trucks for sale from around the world. (``python-craigslist`` is required for this example)

 .. code:: python